 Based on the above site-specific attributes, the study area is considered to be highly preferred in terms of the development of a solar PV facility.

-Figure 5.1: Location of the single preferred property alternative
+Figure 5.1: Location of the single preferred property alternative.
+Development footprint located within the assessment area.

 5.1.3 Activity Alternatives